DFU_PAN OTA Upgrade User Guide

 needs_update = 1

-3.4 Bootloader Check Update Flag
+3.4 Boot Check for Update Flag

 Process:

-Check the firmware information stored in Flash
+Check firmware information stored in Flash

-Verify the magic number and update flag
+Verify magic number and update flag

 // Check update flag